kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    -  macOS/Linux: "source .venv/bin/activate"
    -  Windows: ".\.venv\Scripts\activate"
    -  You must see (.venv) before continuing
- - Step 4 - Install the requirements.txt --> pip3 install -r requirements.txt
+ - Step 4 - Install the requirements.txt --> "pip3 install -r requirements.txt"
  - Step 5 - Start the Flask application
-   - run the main application: python3 main.py
+   - run the main application: "python3 main.py"
    - If the server runs successfully, you should see a similar message like running on http:// 127.0.0.1:5000
  - Step 6 - Open the application in a browser
    - Once the terminal shows that flask is running, open the URL in any browser